clemsos/writings/_quora/2015-08-01-How-many-people-can-I-easily-communicate-with-if-I-know-English-Russian-France-French-and-Mandarin.md

 language: en
 title: |
-    How many people can I easily communicate with if I know English, Russian, France French, and Mandarin? - Quora
+    How many people can I easily communicate with if I know English, Russian, France French, and Mandarin?
 ---

 You\'re looking at it the wrong way.
 For instance, with French you could